Flag of West Virginia: American Civil War

 In January 1864, the West Virginia Legislature approved a flag for the Fourth Regiment West Virginia Volunteer Infantry to acknowledge the regiment's battles at Charleston, Vicksburg, Jackson, and Missionary Ridge, all four of which were listed on the flag.
 This was the first among many battle flags to represent West Virginia after statehood which were utilized by soldiers of West Virginia regiments throughout the war.
 State battle flags were presented to each of West Virginia's Union regiments during the course of the war.
 These early state flags were squares of silk cloth measuring 6 ft, and were dark blue and trimmed with golden fringe.
 The obverse side of these flags were painted with the state's newly minted seal within an oval, along with the name of the respective West Virginia regiment and the names and dates of the battles in which they had participated.
 On the reverse side, the United States national emblem was painted and consisted of a bald eagle with its wings outstretched, clutching a bundle of 13 arrows in its right talon and an olive branch in its left, and a tricolor shield placed across its breast.
 In its beak, the eagle clutched a scroll with the national Latin motto E pluribus unum (English: "Out of Many, One").
 Following the conclusion of the American Civil War, the state of West Virginia had no official flag, and the matter was not taken up until the early 20th century.

 1905 flag

-The obverse side of the West Virginia state flag from 1905 to 1907.

-The reverse side of the West Virginia state flag from 1905 to 1907.
+The obverse (top) and reverse side (bottom) of the West Virginia state flag from 1905 to 1907.

 The need for an official state flag arose in 1904 when the West Virginia State Commission to the Louisiana Purchase Exposition in St. Louis reported that the state required a flag or ensign to represent and distinguish itself among the other U.S. states at the exposition.
 In lieu of an official state flag, the commission adopted and used a state flag of its own design at the West Virginia building at the exposition, which was a "sprig of mountain laurel upon an immaculate white field with a pale blue border".

+The idea however, of adopting a state flag, or the need of one, had arisen earlier.
+In 1901, Secretary to the Governor Mr. Boggs sent a flag to the New York Association of Ladies for decorative use at a charitable bazaar, where it was also to be sold at auction.
+Because the state lacked an official flag, Boggs commissioned a workaround: a regular national flag bearing the state's coat of arms.
+This drew attention to West Virginia's absence of a distinct emblem and highlighted the growing recognition that the state needed a proper flag for public display and representation alongside the other states.